moorepants/learn-multibody-dynamics/sympy.rst

 Solving Linear Systems
 ======================

-You'll need to solve `linear systems of equations`_ often in this course.
+You'll need to solve `linear systems of equations`_ often in this book.
 SymPy offers `a number of ways to do this`_, but the best way to do so if you know a set of equations are linear in specific variables is the method described below.
 First, you should know you have equations of this form: